gloveboxes/Create-a-Secure-IoT-Solution-with-Azphere-Sphere-and-and-Azure-IoT-Central/README.md

     The output of this command will be similar as follows:

     ```
-    Are you using a Work/School account to sign into your IoT Central Application (Y/N) ?
+    Are you using a Work/School account to sign in to your IoT Central Application (Y/N) ?

     Getting your IoT Central applications
     You have one IoT Central application 'yourappname-iot-central'.